cedric05/dothttp-docs/docs/extends.md

 })

 /*
-    using script inherit. log `self` sets authorization header from earlier api. will check and update authorization header according to the latest. runs tests also
+    Using script inheritance.
+The "self" request sets the authorization header from the earlier API request.
+    It will check and update the authorization header according to the latest data and run tests.
 */
 @name("self") : "base"
 GET "/self"
 ```

+The "extend" feature in dothttp provides a powerful and flexible way to structure and manage your HTTP requests, making it easier to reuse and customize common settings across multiple requests.